AdobeDocs/experience-manager-64.en/help/sites-authoring/author-environment-tools.md

 ---
-title: Authoring - the Environment and Tools
+title: Authoring Environment and Tools
-seo-title: Authoring - the Environment and Tools
+seo-title: Authoring Environment and Tools
 description: The authoring environment of AEM provides various mechanisms for organizing and editing your content
 seo-description: The authoring environment of AEM provides various mechanisms for organizing and editing your content
 uuid: 2fe17bbf-f431-49bc-9d27-7a95f1f76252